Dorijan-Cirkveni/Dorijan-Cirkveni.github.io/_posts/2021-03-16-stop-spamming-pi-referrals.markdown

 categories: cryptocurrency,pi network,referrals
 permalink: /blog/2/:title
 ---
-If you have ever watched a video related to the Pi Network, you have probably noticed one thing: The comment section is full of people pushing their referral codes.
+If you have ever watched a video related to the Pi Network, you have probably noticed one thing\: The comment section is full of people pushing their referral codes.

 And if you are already a member of the Pi Network, you might be tempted to do the same yourself.

-Here are 3 reasons why you should not give in to that temptation:
+Here are 3 reasons why you should not give in to that temptation\:

 - We are all Pioneers here.
 Well, maybe not all, but most people watching Pi-related videos have already joined the network.
 They would be unable to join your earning circle even if they wanted to.